-Unquestionably, respondent's record now includes the evidence of severity that saved him from disbarment in January 2008.
+Unquestionably, respondent's record includes now the evidence of severity that saved him from disbarment in January 2008.
 He was reprimanded, in May 2005, for gross neglect, lack of diligence, and failure to communicate with the client.
-Yet, having been disciplined for these ethics offenses in 2005, he proceeded to undertake the representations of Aviles (June 2005), Cicogna (September 2005), and the other clients, except (2006), and repeat his unethical for Alfano to acts.
+Yet, having been disciplined for these ethics offenses in 2005, he proceeded to undertake the representations of Aviles (June 2005), Cicogna (September 2005), and the other clients, except (2006), for Alfano and to repeat his unethical acts.
 Undeniably, it can now be said that he has not learned from his prior mistakes.